wclr/steal-pack-bundles/readme.md

 ### How it works and how to configure:

-Assume you have the following structure
+Assume you have the following structure (structure is consciously complicated)
 ```
-/client - folder of your client code
+/app - folder of your client code
-     /app.js - main application file
+     /app.js
      /package.json - client app package.json
      /index.dist.html - template for production build
 /public - folder where from you want to serve you production application